 Constipation can be acute or chronic.
 Occasional acute constipation in dogs is nothing to be worried about and treatment can be as easy as adding fiber to their diets.

-Here are some possible problems or diseases that may cause constipation in dogs:Eating Something Inedible
+Here are some possible lifestyle problems that may cause constipation in dogs:Eating Something Inedible

 Sometimes using over-the-counter flea control products, such as flea powder or flea collars, can also cause constipation in dogs.